RogerHedz/DriverLog/README.md

 It still has bugs...
 Development is irregular.
 If you use it or have suggestions or tips an email to rogerhedin (a) hotmail com is appreciated!
+Great help by reading code from Big Brother GPS / Thanks